harshnehal1996/DL_stockmarket/README.md

 Challenges :
 * only price action doesn't give a whole lot of picture , may require live sentiment analysis to further improve the accuracy
 * The training is lot slower due to large I/O overhead.
-Can we train data in bigger batches?
+Can we train data in bigger batches? --- Done
 * Tweaking required in the main model
 * Require better optimization technique for better convegence since this is very high entropy data.
 Is this a random walk?
-* I am a lazy ass
+* Apply and compare with Policy Gradient Method